-The first item to consider is the starting height as once you add floor joists and have insulated the rafters the height soon starts to disappear.
+The first item to consider is the starting height, as once you add floor joists and have insulated the rafters, it soon starts to disappear.
 We recommend that you have a minimum of 2.4 Metres (8 foot) from the top of the ceiling joist to underside of the rafters.
 You will need 2 Metre clearance over the new staircase and a 30 minute fire protected, smoke sealed route of escape.
 The new flight of stairs will take room from the ascending floor and will need to land in the roof without encroaching too much of the usable floor space.

 Diminishing headroom can be a nice feature, but you need to assess where you want to stand whilst using the space.
 If you are having a dormer there are different styles to consider, the box type dormer will add a lot of usable space but can look out of place on the roof.
 Small gable and sled mono pitch roofs will fit better in a tiled roof but don’t always give you lot more room.
 If you have a hipped roof you may consider building up a gable this will give you the maximum height over the full width of the house.
 There are a lot of glazing options to consider too, apart from the standard Velux type, adding depth can give more light and a better outlook.

 When planning is required, the roof will need to fit in with the street, for example if all the houses have the same ridge height you will not be able to raise yours.
 If the street does not have any dormers to the front, adding them would be considered out of place.
 Furthermore, clear glazing can only be put 7 meters from the boundary so typically you can only look out the front and rear.

-If your loft conversion plans do require planning we will advise on the likelihood of gaining the planning approval.
+If your loft conversion plans do require planning, we will advise on the likelihood of gaining the planning approval all in the same service.

 LOFT CONVERSION PERMITTED DEVELOPMENT